Frequently Asked Questions: This page contains answers to common questions

 While I strongly encourage class attendance, there are no points deducted should you miss

-The trouble with missing class is that you miss the opportunity to do classwork
+The trouble with missing class is that you miss the opportunity to practice the

 highly unlikely that you will complete the work correctly and completely unless

 If you miss class at Kentfield, I urge you to attend the same class at the IVC campus,

 and vice versa (see syllabus on the website for relevant dates).
 Print out both sections'

 syllabus, and you can see what we will be doing in detail at either location,

 You are welcome to attend any of the class offerings at either location, and do not